Corsham Print

 Although all the other ties were all-Division One affairs, there were still another 40 goals scored in the five games.
 Malmesbury Victoria had won 13-0 earlier in the season in the league against Durrington and the south Wiltshire side had another difficult afternoon in the north of the county in their Preliminary Round tie as Malmesbury ran out 18-0 winners on a heavy pitch at the Flying Monk ground to make it through to the last 16.
 Leading scorer Emilee Collier added four more to her total, Rhianon Stidever, Lisa Lane and Karma Kabbani all scored hat-tricks, Laura Deacon added two more to her tally for the season with Amberlie Miller and Karen Marshall also amongst the goals.
 Malmesbury’s reward for the win is another home tie, this time against Premier Division opposition in the shape of Keynsham Town A.

 When Salisbury had met Stratton in Swindon in the league earlier in the season, they had returned home with all three points following a 4-0 win.
 They had a more comfortable afternoon in completing a league and cup double over Stratton scoring nine goals without reply.
 Leading scorer Nicole Webster led the way adding four more to her total to take her tally for the season to 14, the rest of the goals were shared around the team with Samantha Deacon, Angela Collins, Lucy Pearson-Motley and Melissa Penn all scoring one apiece with the final goal in the 9-0 win coming courtesy of an own goal.
-Salisbury will now be home to Blunsdon in the next round.
+Salisbury will now be home to fellow Division One side Blunsdon in the next round.

 FC Chippenham were another side who carried their good league form into the cup competition and were a third side completing a league and cup double, with Bishops Cannings their victims.
 Having won 6-3 in the league there was this time a four-goal margin of victory, a hat-trick from leading scorer Lily Aylan plus further goals from Amy Totterdell and Mollie Cavaciuti securing the a 5-1 win, Lucy-Anne Skinner with the consolation goal for Bishops Cannings.
 The win effectively sees FC Chippenham through to the quarter final as they had been drawn against Trowbridge Wanderers in the next round and will consequently now get a bye as a result of Trowbridge withdrawing from the league.
+Clive Downing was at the game with his camera and more of his excellent photos can be accessed by using this LINK.

-Blunsdon were yet another side completing a league and cup double on Sunday having won 4-0 on their last visit to Staverton Rangers they repeated that scoreline on Sunday thanks to two goals from Laura Gammon and one each from Jody Nicholls and Danielle Tuck.
+Blunsdon were yet another side completing a league and cup double on Sunday having won 4-0 on their last visit to Staverton Rangers, they repeated that scoreline on Sunday thanks to two goals from Laura Gammon and one each from Jody Nicholls and Danielle Tuck.
 As noted earlier, they will be away to fellow Division One side Salisbury in the next round.

 The final tie of the Preliminary Round saw two teams who had met in the league the week before, Marlborough Town Reserves and Ferndale Rodbourne up against each other.
 In the league encounter at Marlborough the home side had run out 3-0 winners and they repeated that score line for a second consecutive week, two goals from Daisy Cox and one from Kerry Ash securing the cup win.
 Marlborough Town Reserves will be home to Premier Division side Barford Hornets in the next round.
+Full details of the draw for the First Round and the Preliminary Round results are shown below:

 This Week's